top of page

 Image by Alexander Hipp

-Brittney is a Licensed Paramedic and holds an Associate Degree in Fire Protection Technology from Austin Community College, as well as a Bachelor’s Degree in Emergency Management Administration from West Texas A&M University.
-In 2021, she graduated from the Texas Fire Chiefs Academy, a two-year program in San Marcos, Texas.
+Jeff is a Licensed Paramedic and holds an Associate Degree in EMS Professions from Austin Community College, as well as a Bachelor’s Degree in Emergency Management Administration from West Texas A&M University.
+In 2024, he graduated from the Texas Fire Chiefs Academy, a two-year program in San Marcos TX as a Certified Fire Executive.
+He is currently enrolled in a Master's of Science Program in Emergency Management at Columbia Southern University, with a focus on Homeland Security.

 Image by Alexander Hipp